Ways of working

 This theme is at the heart of everything we need to do and that is why it is the second cross cutting theme.

 Broadly defined as the partners that work with NRW to deliver the Area Statement.
-These are people we’ve had face-to-face meetings with, and who attend our events.
+These are people we’ve had face-to-face or online meetings with, and who attend our events.
 Similarly, we attend their events.
 Key players will have their own networks and resources to add to the Area Statement and will have their own strategies and policies to integrate within the process and towards any outcomes.

 Broadly defined as deliverers and doers - it’s probably within their day job.
 These people are local facilitators: they will know someone who can help, they will have expectations about support, funding and resources, they will mostly want to help and they will have a lot of evidence, local data and expertise.